-Our Arts College status means that we are able to offer an extensive and varied range of opportunities in both performing and visual arts.
-Whether this be through our wide selection of qualifications or via experiences and opportunities that we offer in the Arts.
-We aim to inspire creativity, develop individuality and support our students to become well rounded adults.
+Our Arts College status means that we are able to offer a varied range of opportunities in both performing and visual arts.
+Whether this be through our selection of qualifications or via experiences and opportunities that we offer in the Arts, we aim to inspire creativity, develop individuality and support our students to become well rounded adults.

 For more detailed information on the qualifications and expectations within each subject area please use the links to the right.

-We pride ourselves in achieving high outcomes for our pupils across the Arts and have seen many of our pupils progress to some of the country’s leading universities, colleges and schools.
+We pride ourselves in achieving high outcomes for our pupils across the Arts and have seen many of our pupils progress to some of the country’s leading universities, colleges and schools, for example:

 - Guildford School of Acting - Musical Theatre

 - Kent University - Drama and Theatre